Casius quadrangle: Impact craters

 Impact craters generally have a rim with ejecta around them, in contrast volcanic craters usually do not have a rim or ejecta deposits.
 As craters get larger (greater than 10 km in diameter) they usually have a central peak.
 The peak is caused by a rebound of the crater floor following the impact.
 If one measures the diameter of a crater, the original depth can be estimated with various ratios.
 Because of this relationship, researchers have found that many Martian craters contain a great deal of material; much of it is believed to be ice deposited when the climate was different.
-Sometimes craters expose layers that were buried.
-Rocks from deep underground are tossed onto the surface.
-Hence, craters can show us what lies deep under the surface.